2010: The Year We Make Contact

-2010: The Year We Make Contact (abbreviated on-screen as simply 2010) is a 1984 American science fiction film written, produced, shot and directed by Peter Hyams.
-It is a sequel to Stanley Kubrick's 1968 film 2001: A Space Odyssey and is based on Arthur C. Clarke's 1982 sequel novel, 2010: Odyssey Two.
-The film stars Roy Scheider, Helen Mirren, Bob Balaban and John Lithgow, along with Keir Dullea and Douglas Rain of the cast of the previous film.
+2010: The Year We Make Contact (titled on-screen as 2010) is a 1984 American science fiction film written, produced, shot, and directed by Peter Hyams.
+The film is a sequel to Stanley Kubrick's 1968 film 2001: A Space Odyssey and adapts Arthur C. Clarke's 1982 novel 2010: Odyssey Two.
+2010 follows a joint American and Soviet crew who are sent to Jupiter to discover the reason behind the failure of the Discovery One mission.
+The film stars Roy Scheider, Helen Mirren, Bob Balaban, and John Lithgow, along with Keir Dullea and Douglas Rain, who reprise their roles from the previous film.

+The film was released in the United States on December 7, 1984.
+2010: The Year We Make Contact received mixed reviews from critics, who praised the special effects but considered the film inferior to its predecessor.
+It earned $40.4 million at the domestic box office against a budget of $28 million.

 Plot

-Nine years after the failure of the Discovery One mission to Jupiter in 2001, in which the crew of five including mission commander David Bowman were lost, an international dispute causes tension between the United States and the Soviet Union while both nations prepare space missions to determine what happened to the Discovery.
-The Soviet spacecraft Leonov will be ready a year before the American Discovery Two, but the Soviets need Americans to board the Discovery and reactivate the ship's sentient computer, HAL 9000, apparently responsible for the disaster.
-Upon learning that Discovery will crash into Jupiter's moon Io before the American mission can launch, Dr. Heywood Floyd, Discovery designer Walter Curnow, and HAL 9000's creator Dr. Chandra are permitted to join the Soviet mission.
+Nine years have passed since the failure of the Discovery mission to Jupiter in 2001, in which commander David Bowman and his crew were lost.
+Amid international tensions, the United States and Soviet Union each prepare separate missions to Jupiter.
+The Soviet spacecraft Leonov will be ready a year before the American Discovery Two, but only the Americans can reactivate the ship's sentient computer, HAL 9000, thought to be responsible for the disaster.
+Because Discovery will crash into Jupiter's moon Io before the Americans can reach it, the Soviets agree to bring along former NCA Director Heywood Floyd, Discovery engineer Walter Curnow, and HAL 9000 creator Dr. Chandra.

-Arriving at Jupiter, the crew detects organic molecules on Jupiter's icy moon Europa.
-A probe sent to investigate is destroyed by an energy burst, which the Soviets believe to be electrostatic build-up, but which Floyd suspects is a warning to stay away from Europa.
-Finding Discovery adrift in orbit over Io, Curnow reactivates the ship, and Chandra restarts HAL.
-Cosmonaut Max Brailovsky investigates the nearby giant Monolith at which Bowman disappeared while exploring, but the Monolith destroys his EVA pod with a burst of energy, killing him.
+Arriving at Jupiter, Leonov detects chlorophyll on Jupiter's icy moon Europa.
+A probe sent to investigate is destroyed by an energy burst upon reaching the source of the chlorophyll.
+Floyd suggests that this is a warning to stay away from Europa.

+After aerobraking in Jupiter's atmosphere, Leonov enters orbit around Io and encounters Discovery.
+Curnow and Cosmonaut Max Brailovsky spacewalk to and enter the derelict vessel.
+Both men suffer panic attacks for different reasons, bonding over the shared experience and becoming friends.

+Curnow restores Discovery's power and propulsion, and Chandra reactivates HAL.
+The ships move to investigate the giant monolith located at the Lagrange point between Jupiter and Io.
+Brailovsky approaches it in an EVA pod, but is killed when the pod is destroyed by an energy burst.

-On Earth, Dave Bowman, now an incorporeal being, appears through his former wife's television to say goodbye, telling her that "something wonderful" is going to happen.
-He then visits his comatose mother in a nursing home.
-She briefly awakens in delight at her son's presence, before dying peacefully.
+On Earth, Bowman, now a noncorporeal being, appears through his former wife's television to say goodbye, telling her that "something wonderful" is going to happen.
+He then visits his comatose mother in a hospital, and she awakens, seemingly aware of her son's presence.
+The unseen Bowman brushes her hair, and after he departs, she dies peacefully.